 ► Special Surface Treatment

 PCB Assembly Turnkey Services.
 As WELLPCB, we aim to meet the goal of producing high-quality and low-cost PCBs.
-We are focused on Printed Circuit Board Fabrication and Bill Of Materials (BOM) of a PCB to get fitted onto aboard. -We are dedicated to delivering faster and easy ordering from customers around the world.
+We are focused on Printed Circuit Board Fabrication and Bill Of Materials (BOM) of a PCB to get fitted aboard. -We are dedicated to delivering faster and easier ordering from customers worldwide.

-We can provide quick turns to meet 24-48 hour delivery for double-sided PCBs, 72-hour for four to eight layers, and 120-hour for ten layers or higher PCBs.
+We can provide quick turns to meet 24-48-hour delivery for double-sided PCBs, 72 hours for four to eight layers, and 120 hours for ten layers or higher PCBs.